Catholicos of India: History of the Maphrianate

-When the office of the Catholicos of Selucia fell into the Nestorian heresy, St. Jacob Baradeus consecrated St. Ahudemmeh of Balad as "‘the Great Metropolitan of the East" in AD 559 to oversee the Miaphysite Orthodox community in Persia and outside the Roman/Byzantine Empire of which Malankara was a part of, functioning under the jurisdiction of the Syriac Patriarchate of Antioch and All the East, later becoming known as the "Maphrian of the East" by the 8th century.
-The Maphrianate was established in Tagrit, until the destruction of its cathedral in 1089.
+When the office of the Catholicos of Selucia fell into the Nestorian heresy, St. Jacob Baradeus consecrated St. Ahudemmeh of Balad as "‘the Grand Metropolitan of the East" in AD 559 to oversee the Miaphysite Orthodox community in Persia and outside the Roman/Byzantine Empire of which Malankara was a part of, functioning under the jurisdiction of the Syriac Orthodox patriarchate of Antioch and All the East, later becoming known as the "Maphrian of the East" by the 8th century.
+The maphrianate was established in Tagrit, until the destruction of its cathedral in 1089.
 It then moved to Mosul, before it was abolished in 1860 by the Holy Synod of the Syriac Orthodox Church, presided by Patriarch Ignatius Jacob II.

-Early Maphrians who are buried in Malankara include St. Baselios Yeldho, who is buried at Marthoma Cheriapally in Kothamangalam, Kerala, and St. Baselios Shakrallah, who is buried at Martha Mariam Church in Kandanad, Kerala.
+Early maphrians who are buried in Malankara include St. Baselios Yeldho, who is buried at Marthoma Cheriapally in Kothamangalam, Kerala, and St. Baselios Shakrallah, who is buried at Martha Mariam Church in Kandanad, Kerala.

 Reestablishment of the Catholicate in India

 Patriarchal Centre in Puthencruz, Kerala, the headquarters of the Catholicate of India.

-The origin of the Catholicate in India is filled with controversy.
+The origin of the catholicate in India is filled with controversy.
 In 1912, the Malankara Metropolitan, Dionysius Vattesseril, was excommunicated by Ignatius Abded Aloho II.
-He went to the deposed Patriarch Ignatius Abded Mshih II, and had him establish an autocephalous Catholicate.
+He went to the deposed Patriarch Ignatius Abded Mshih II, and had him establish an autocephalous catholicate.
 This formed the Malankara Orthodox Syrian Church.

-In 1955, following reconciliation talks with this faction, the Syriac Orthodox Synod decided to canonically re-establish the Maphrianate of the East with enthronement of Augen I as Catholicos/Maphrian of the reunified church by the Episcopal Synod presided over by Patriarch Ignatius Jacob III.
+In 1955, following reconciliation talks with this faction, the Syriac Orthodox synod decided to canonically re-establish the Maphrianate of the East with enthronement of Augen I as catholicos/maphrian of the reunified church by the Episcopal Synod presided over by Patriarch Ignatius Jacob III.
 The church later split again in 1975, when the catholicos claimed the Maphrianate had hierarchical equivalence to the patriarchate, and that the patriarch had no authority in Malankara.
 This caused the Syriac Orthodox Synod of 1975 to excommunicate Augen I which caused the Malankara Orthodox Syrian Church to split from the Syriac Orthodox Church of Antioch.

 After the deposition of his predecessor, Baselios Paulose II was enthroned the Second Catholicose/Maphrian of Malankara Jacobite Syrian Church, by Ignatius Jacob III.
 After Baselios Paulose II's demise in 1996 the office remained vacant for several years to accommodate reconciliation attempts, which were unsuccessful.

-In 2002, the Catholicos Baselios Thomas I was enthroned by Patriarch Ignatius Zakka I Iwas to be the head of the Malankara Archdiocese of Syriac Orthodox Church in India known as "Jacobite Syrian Church".
-Since then the Catholici have adopted the title of Catholicos of India, due to its jurisdiction was over India.
+In 2002, the Catholicos Baselios Thomas I was enthroned by Patriarch Ignatius Zakka I Iwas to be the head of the Malankara Jacobite Syrian Church which is under the auspicious of Syriac Orthodox Church of Antioch.
+Since then the catholicos have adopted the title of Catholicos of India, due to its jurisdiction was over India (Malankara).